 TAYLOR COUNTY, W.Va (WDTV) - Command Sergeant Major Tim Bolyard was killed in Afghanistan earlier this month when two Afghan officers opened fire with a rifle and machine gun, according to the New York Times.

-Today he was brought home to his family at the North Central WV Airport.
-His procession passing through downtown Grafton and his alma mater Grafton High School, where an old friend was waiting.
+He was brought home to his family at the North Central WV Airport on September 13th.
+His procession passed through downtown Grafton, and his alma mater Grafton High School, where an old friend was waiting.

 "Looking back on Tim's military career and all of his accomplishments it's perfect," said childhood friend Steve Louzy.
 "It takes a man like that who doesn't get high and low.
 He stays even and is a great leader and it shows in all of his accomplishments in the military."

-"It hits really close to home. but more importantly we're proud of what Tim did for our country.
+"It hits really close to home.
+But more importantly we are proud of what Tim did for our country.
 Not just Grafton, but for our entire country."

 The procession included family, friends, local and state police, and other emergency response units.
-All of them driving through the town to show respect and deliver Sgt.
+All of them drove through the town to show respect, and deliver Sgt.
 Bolyard to his final resting place.

 "To me it's very important for this community to show what Tim meant to us," said Louzy.
 "I have messages on messages from the family of thankfulness."

-"If I ever had a son then Tim is exactly what I'd want my son to be."
+"If I ever had a son, Tim is exactly what I'd want my son to be."